 Exit Dauphine market by rue des Rosiers and go into Paul Bert Serpette market to continue your bargain hunting.
 Gilles Oudin, Allée 7, stall 405 Paul Bert is an invaluable resource for all that concerns industrial furniture.
 This pioneer in industrial furniture opened his stall on creation of Serpette market in 1977 and is the author of the book Le mobilier industriel.

 This list is not exhaustive, do not hesitate to get lost in the different Paris Clignancourt Flea markets (for example Biron, Antica, Jules Vallès) to make even more discoveries.
-Check out our pages devoted to ancient clocks and watches and lights in the Flea markets.
+Check out our pages devoted to old and contemporary furniture, ancient clocks and watches and lights in the Flea markets.

 See also : factory tours in Paris region.